-If you’re looking for Utah back pain relief, you aren’t alone—and Dr. Nikesh Seth and his team of expert providers are here to help.
+If you’re looking for Utah back pain relief, you aren’t alone—and Alex J. Nelson, MD and his team of expert providers are here to help.

 There are many causes for back pain, and at Peak Health and Wellness there are also many treatment options.
 However, the right treatment starts with the right diagnosis.
 Lower back pain is experienced by most adults at some point in their lives, but for some people, this pain only happens when they bend over.
 Why is that?

 Bending naturally increases strain on the lower back, and this motion can also exacerbate injuries or other medical issues.
 A strained back muscle can lead to inflammation, which can, in turn, cause muscle spasms.

 Given today’s often sedentary lifestyle, it’s common for North Ogden back pain to be caused by lack of movement and mobility, tight muscles, and poor posture.
 In some cases, simply resting for a few days can minimize muscle pain, or an over-the-counter anti-inflammatory drug may help.
 Ice or heat and massage are also easy ways to increase comfort.
 However, a lot of the time back pain treatment is going to require medical intervention.